nomeata/arbtt/README.md

 Development
 -----------

-You are very welcome to help the developement of arbtt.
+You are very welcome to help the development of arbtt.
 You can find the latest source at the git repository at
 <https://github.com/nomeata/arbtt>.